Having Neck Pain After a Small Fender Bender? What You Should Do

 - Chiropractic Care.
 You can treat both acute and subacute neck pain effectively with quality chiropractic care and spinal manipulation.
 A professional chiropractor can help realign the spine and restore normal movement, which also helps treat chronic headaches after a car accident.

-- Massage Therapy.
-A quality massage relieves muscle tension and improves circulation, both of which can improve range of motion and reduce neck pain after a collision.
-Massage therapy is often even more effective when used in combination with chiropractic care.
+- Manual Therapy.
+A quality manual relieves muscle tension and improves circulation, both of which can improve range of motion and reduce neck pain after a collision.
+Manual therapy is often even more effective when used in combination with chiropractic care.

 - Physical Therapy.
 Physical therapy can improve neck pain after an accident by stretching and strengthening neck muscles and soft tissues.
 It’s a great option if you need to regain mobility and function in a structured, safe environment.